REGISTRATION NOW OPEN FOR 2026

 • How do I effectively communicate a suspected complication ?

-• How should a patient present a case for elective surgery with shrouded findings ?
+• How should a patient present a case for elective surgery with subtle findings ?

 • Do posterior labral tears need operative support ?